 There are three degrees of Holy Orders: episcopate (bishops), presbyterate (priests), and diaconate (deacons) (CCC 1536).
 “Through the ordained ministry, especially that of bishops and priests, the presence of Christ as head of the Church is made visible in the midst of the community of believers” (CCC 1549).

 Many of the resources on Formed.org focus on both sacraments of service.
 YDisciple Called focuses on discerning what God is calling us to do in our lives and a consideration of Vocation.
 The first two sessions focus on what a vocation and discernment are, followed by session 3 on Holy Orders, session 4 on Consecrated Life, and session 5 on Holy Matrimony.
-Session 5 in Symbolon Part 2 and YDisciple Living the Creed also explore the sacraments of healing.
+Session 5 in Symbolon Part 2 also explores the sacraments of service.
 Also available in Spanish.